crquor/library_management_system/README.md

     **Finally, Go to http://localhost or 127.0.0.1**

 ### NOTE:
-The project is in the initial stage and no any security mechanisms has been implemented so it's **not** recommended to host this project.
+The project is in the initial stage.
+So, it's **not** recommended to host this project.